Perena2ECED/ECE2112_PA1/README.md

   > result = uname1 `+` "." `+` uname2  <br>

   > print(result)

+To sum up the process used, when two strings are passed into the `make_username(first_name, last_name)` function, the built-in string method `.lower()` converts all letters in the first and last names into lowercase.
+Following the .lower(), the `.replace(" ", "")` method removes any spaces within each name by replacing an empty string.
+Then it is joined by a string concatenation operator, `+` to have a joined first name and last name combined with a period, creating a single formatted username string.

 The following function and string methods were combined to achieve the desired syntax that will satisfy the requirements of the problem:
 ```